visioninhope/inferable-agents/sdk-dotnet/README.md

 var run = await inferable.CreateRun(new CreateRunInput
 {
   Message = "Say hello to John",
-  AttachedFunctions = new List<FunctionReference>
+  // Optional: Explicitly attach the `sayHello` function (All functions attached by default) AttachedFunctions = new List<FunctionReference>
   {
     new FunctionReference {